xxnuo/gits/README.md

     IdentityFile ~/.ssh/id_ed25519
 ```

-2. Connect to the server at first to make sure the server is authorized.
+2. Connect to the server once at first to make sure the server is authorized.

 ```bash
 ssh server1